JAWS HTML Support

 Identified as a list item

-em em test Stress emphasis Element content No special commands No semantics conveyed.
+em em test Stress emphasis No special commands No semantics conveyed.
 Refer to: Scree Readers support for text level HTML semantics

 embed embed test Plugins